N-Khalid/Group_4/README.md

 ### Splitting the Data

-The dataset came prepared with train and test
+The dataset came prepared two datasets labeled for test and train for convienience.
+When splitting the train dataset we chose the sale price as the target (X) variable and the remainder of the dataset as the independent (y) variables.

 ###  Model Choice